atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 [^2]: More specifically, Clavicular was invited to a Peter Thiel party.
 Considering he is a teenage boy with both a precisely-engineered resemblance to Handsome Squidward and crippling self-esteem issues, I'm not sure he's on equal footing there.

-[^3]: This is where I struggle with [Etymology Nerd's thesis](https://www.washingtonpost.com/opinions/2024/04/11/gen-z-slang-terms-incels/) that the dissemination of incel terms among broader Gen Z serves to delegitimize incel ideology.
+[^3]: This is where I struggle with [Etymology Nerd's thesis](https://www.washingtonpost.com/opinions/2024/04/11/gen-z-slang-terms-incels/) that the ironic usage of incel terms among broader Gen Z serves to delegitimize incel ideology.
+I think this claim underestimates just how much incels, groypers etc. use self-mockery and viral ridicule to their own advantage in the dissemination of their views.

 **The female looksmaxxer**
 -